Abstract

 Introduction

 Taking action requires us to invest resources, such as time, money, and effort, and is thus only sensible if our actions have the potential to change the environment to our advantage.
-Accurate estimation of this potential – that is, of the environment's controllability1-4 – enables us to make informed decisions as to whether to engage in action5-7.
-Misestimations of controllability thus result in maladaptive behavior, and contribute to mental health disorders such as depression, anxiety, and obsessive-compulsive disorder8-12.
+Accurate estimation of this potential – that is, of the environment’s controllability1–4 – enables us to make informed decisions as to whether to engage in action5–8.
+Misestimations of controllability thus result in maladaptive behavior, and contribute to mental health disorders such as depression, anxiety, and obsessive-compulsive disorder9–13.

-Examples of inelastic vs elastic control:
+Examples of inelastic vs elastic control: Top –

 Thus, here we ask whether and how people infer the elasticity of control over their environment.
-We hypothesize that individual differences in elasticity inference lead to a mismanagement of one's resources when attempting to control the environment, and are thus associated with psychopathologies involving a distorted sense of control21-23.
+We hypothesize that individual differences in elasticity inference lead to a mismanagement of one’s resources when attempting to control the environment, and are thus associated with psychopathologies involving a distorted sense of control23–26.

-Experimental paradigms to date have tested elasticity and controllability as coupled, such that controllability was either low or elastic16-20.
-Elasticity, however, must be dissociated from controllability to accurately diagnose mismanagement of resources.
-A given individual, for instance, may tend to overinvest resources because they overestimate controllability – for example, exercising due to a misguided belief that this can make one taller.
-Alternatively, they may do so because they overestimate the elasticity of control – for example, a chess expert practicing unnecessarily hard to win against a novice.
-In this latter example, the amount of effort the expert chooses to invest would not change their level of control over the match's outcome.
-Diagnosing the former source of mismanagement of resources requires a manipulation of controllability, whereas diagnosing the latter requires manipulating the elasticity of control.
+Experimental paradigms to date have conflated overall controllability and its elasticity, such that controllability was either low or elastic16–22.
+The elasticity of control, however, must be dissociated from overall controllability to accurately diagnose mismanagement of resources.
+A given individual, for instance, may tend to overinvest resources because they overestimate controllability – for example, exercising due to a misguided belief that this can make one taller, when in fact height cannot be controlled.
+Alternatively, they may do so because they overestimate the elasticity of control – for example, a chess expert practicing unnecessarily hard to win against a novice, when their existing skill level already ensures control over the match’s outcome.
+Identifying which misestimation drives resource mismanagement requires an experimental design that independently manipulates overall controllability from its elasticity.

 Therefore, here we dissociate elastic and inelastic controllability using a novel treasure-hunt game where participants encountered three distinct environments: The first offered high elastic controllability, where a high level of control can only be attained by investing extra resources.
 The second offered high inelastic controllability, where control is attainable with any level of resource investment.
 And the third offered low controllability, where control was not attainable despite any level of resource investment.
 In each environment, participants were allowed to invest various amounts of resources to pursue reward or to altogether forgo pursuing reward.
-Examining how participants adapted their resource investment to observed outcomes enabled us to determine whether and how participants inferred each environment's controllability and its elasticity.

 Results